kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ### Bring-your-own Workload and PodGroup

 A user can pre-create a `Workload` and select one of its templates by placing `scheduling.k8s.io/group-template-name` on the Job.
-The `Workload.spec.controllerRef` points to the standalone Job:
+The `Workload.spec.controllerRef` points to exactly one Job:

 ```yaml
 apiVersion: scheduling.k8s.io/v1beta1